 You should take bus lines 68, B924, or B961 to Chung Ying Street (Zhongyingjie)

-Although the street has lost most of its shopping attractions, you still can find digital products, cosmetics, daily necessities, and food at cheaper prices.
+Although the street has lost most of its shopping attractions, you still can find digital products, cosmetics, daily necessities, and food at lower prices.
 However, other items are not worth the price.
 Also, remember that it’s not easy to enter this street from Hong Kong, so try to enter from Shenzhen.
 Besides, don’t forget to bring your passport as it will be necessary for you.
 We will be grateful if you share your experiences and comments about Chung Ying Street.
 Also, don’t forget that our professional guides are always prepared to reply to your questions as soon as possible